KoptevAnton/Web-studio/README.md

+A responsive web design for a digital agency showcasing their services, team, and clients with a modern and professional.

 Project Highlights:
 1. Creation of a responsive web design that works well on various devices and screen resolutions
 2. Implementation of BEM methodology for CSS naming convention